RagedUnicorn/github-release-maven-plugin/README.md

 Before the plugin can be used a GitHub personal access token needs to be generated.

-See GitHubs [documentation](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) for how to create such a token.
+See GitHub's [documentation](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) for how to create such a token.

 **Note:** It is recommended to limit the token to only the permissions that are absolutely needed.